eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

 1. Stop your staking or node machine.
 2. Plug both disks into the same machine (it can be the same staking or node machine, or it can be another one).
 3. Boot into a live OS or a tool to perform the copy.
-4. Extend your volume or your partition on the new larger disk to be able to use the full capacity.
+4. Extend your volumes, your partitions and your filesystems on the new larger disk to be able to use the full capacity.
 5. Plug the larger disk into your staking or node machine and restart that machine.

 From there, your machine should simply work as it did before with more disk space for its operations.
-Extending your volume or partition (step 4) can be performed during the copying step, after the copying step, or even after restarting your staking or node machine.
+Extending your volumes, partitions and filesystems (step 4) can be performed during the copying step, after the copying step, or even after restarting your staking or node machine.

 ### Requirements